What is the major organic product when 2-bromopropane reacts with... | Study Prep in Pearson+

 Master What you need to know about types of chemical reactions. with a bite sized video explanation from JohnnyStart learning

-Which of the following is the major product formed when (propane) is heated with in the presence of light (radical bromination)?
+Which of the following is the major product when alcohol reacts with concentrated under heating conditions?

-What is the major elimination product obtained from the reaction of 2-bromopropane with a strong base such as in ethanol?
+Which of the following sequences correctly synthesizes from alcohols containing carbons or fewer?

 Organic Chemistry Reactions practice set